-Dutch hospital to lead organ trafficking probeNovember 15th, 2012 in Other /
+Dutch hospital to lead organ trafficking probeNovember 15, 2012 in Medicine & Health / Other

 (AP)—A Dutch academic hospital is taking the lead in a major international investigation into the illegal trafficking in human organs for transplants.